AnyLogic

 To define the initial layout of agents

-1. In the section Space and network of the upper level agent Properties choose the Layout type and, unless you have chosen the User-defined layout, select the Apply on startup check box.
+1. In the section Space and network of the upper level agent Properties choose the Layout type.

 2. If you have selected the User-defined layout, then you can specify Row and Column fields in the Initial location section of the agent population Properties.